Japanese Brazilians: 100th anniversary

 In 2008, many celebrations took place in Japan and Brazil to remember the centenary of Japanese immigration.
-Prince Naruhito of Japan arrived in Brazil on 17 June to participate in the celebrations.
+Then-Prince Naruhito of Japan arrived in Brazil on 17 June to participate in the celebrations.
 He visited Brasília, São Paulo, Paraná, Minas Gerais and Rio de Janeiro.
 Throughout his stay in Brazil, the Prince was received by a crowd of Japanese immigrants and their descendants.
 He broke the protocol of the Japanese Monarchy, which prohibits physical contact with people, and greeted the Brazilian people.
 In the São Paulo sambódromo, the Prince spoke to 50,000 people and in Paraná to 75,000.
 He also visited the University of São Paulo, where people of Japanese descent make up 14% of the 80,000 students.
-Naruhito, the crown prince of Japan, gave a speech in Portuguese.
+Naruhito, then the crown prince of Japan, gave a speech that he concluded with a thank you in Portuguese.

 Media

 In São Paulo there are two Japanese publications, the São Paulo Shimbun and the Nikkey Shimbun.
 The former was established in 1946 and the latter was established in 1998.
 The latter has a Portuguese edition, the Jornal Nippak, and both publications have Portuguese websites.
 The Jornal Paulista, established in 1947, and the Diário Nippak, established in 1949, are the predecessors of the Nikkey Shimbun.

 The Nambei, published in 1916, was Brazil's first Japanese newspaper.
 In 1933 90% of East Asian-origin Brazilians read Japanese publications, including 20 periodicals, 15 magazines, and five newspapers.
 The increase of the number of publications was due to Japanese immigration to Brazil.
 The government banned publication of Japanese newspapers during World War II.

 Tatiane Matheus of Estadão stated that in the pre-World War II period the Nippak Shimbun, established in 1916; the Burajiru Jiho, established in 1917; and two newspapers established in 1932, the Nippon Shimbun and the Seishu Shino, were the most influential Japanese newspapers.
 All were published in São Paulo.